-As of May 26, 2020 Bybee Lake was approximately 9.9 feet.
+As of September 30, 2022 Bybee Lake was approximately 1.8 feet.
 Paddling is usually best when the water level is at least 10 feet.
 Water in the wetlands will rise and fall with levels in the Columbia and Willamette rivers.
 Paddling conditions will vary with river levels, and visitors are encouraged to check the NOAA gauge at Vancouver.
-Although the water control structure is temporarily open, paddlers should avoid traveling through the structure and should instead portage around for safety.
+Although the water control structure is currently open, paddlers should avoid traveling through the structure and should instead portage around for safety.

 Take the Interlakes Trail or go by boat to explore one of America’s largest urban wetlands.
 Either way, you might find beavers, river otters, black-tailed deer, osprey, bald eagles and Western painted turtles.
 You’ll also find a water control structure that is restoring this network of sloughs, wetlands and forests.

 - From mid-April through late June, see the lakes up-close by paddling a kayak or canoe.

 - Bring binoculars to look for the many birds that live here or pass through the area.

 - For additional information about visitor amenities, including photos and videos, please read the Access Trails review of Smith and Bybee Wetlands.
 Access Trails is a project by Access Recreation to provide information about parks facilities to visitors of varying physical abilities.

 - Open from sunrise to sunset.